-Chase is pretty specific about the qualifications needed to take advantage of Chase Private Client services; in fact, they only have one stipulation.
+Chase is pretty specific about the qualifications needed to take advantage of Chase Private Client benefits; in fact, they only have one stipulation.
 In order to qualify, Chase requires that you have an average daily balance of $250,000.

 That’s not saying that you have to have $150,000 in cash in your Chase checking account.
 Chase just requires that you have invested $150,000 in assets with them.

 While cash in your checking account is considered one of those assets, others include savings accounts, retirement accounts, and investment accounts.
 Any liquid asset that you have with Chase counts.
 Mortgages, lines of credit, and other loans do not apply.

 If you don’t yet have $250,000 invested with Chase, you may have luck getting a Chase account specialist to waive that amount for certain clients and only for a certain period of time.
-If you would like to take advantage of the benefits of Chase Private Client services, it may help you to sit down with a specialist to discuss your options.
+If you would like to be a Chase Private Client, you can sit down with a specialist to discuss your options.